fasxy/profile-portfolio-/README.md

-# profile-portfolio-
-Personal developer portfolio website built with HTML, CSS, and JavaScript.
-Features an animated particle background, responsive navigation, GitHub profile integration, and social media sections including YouTube and TikTok.
-Designed with a dark modern interface and smooth user experience for both desktop and mobile.
+fasxy Developer Portfolio

+Personal developer portfolio website built to showcase my profile and social platforms.

+This project is a simple web portfolio featuring a dark interface with an animated particle background and a responsive navigation menu.
+The website also includes sections for YouTube, TikTok, and a GitHub profile that loads data directly from the GitHub API.

+Features

+- Animated particle background using Canvas
+- Responsive navigation menu
+- GitHub profile integration via API
+- YouTube video embed section
+- TikTok embed section
+- Modern dark themed interface

+Built With

+HTML
+CSS
+JavaScript
+Canvas API

+Customization

+You can modify the GitHub username inside the JavaScript file if you want to display a different profile.

+Author

+fasxy